sunnyvalechha/python-learning/README.md

 1. Statically typed
 2. Dynamically type

-In Statically typed Programming language, It is mandatory to specify the data type otherwise we will get compile time error.
+In Statically typed Programming language, It is mandatory to specify the data type otherwise we will get a compile time error.

 Example: In C language we have to declare the variable type before specifying the value.